grails-spring-security-saml/grails-spring-security-saml/index.md

                         requireLogoutResponseSigned:
 ```

-Spring Security Core has now the concept of a RelyingPartyRegistrationReposity.
+Spring Security Core now has the concept of a RelyingPartyRegistrationReposity.
 A RelyingPartyRegistration must be created for each Service Provider and Identity Provider pair and each pair is uniquely identified by a registrationId which is identical to the registrationId specified in the providers property.
-This plugin automatically generates RelyingPartyregistrations for each IDP based on the provided XML IDP Metadata.
+This plugin automatically generates RelyingPartyRegistrations for each IDP based on the provided XML IDP Metadata.

 The entityID of the Service Provider is generated based on the pattern specified in `grails.plugins.springsecurity.saml.saml.metadata.sp.defaults.entityID` which is `{baseUrl}/saml2/service-provider-metadata/{registrationId}` by default.